Create an Online Store 2023: Comparing 8 Ecommerce Platforms

 This isn't Wix's first EXPERTE.com gold medal: The Israeli provider's site builder also impressed us with its variety of features, intuitiveness, and design freedom.
 "If it isn't broken, then don't fix it" seems to be the service's motto, since its ecommerce platform is basically its builder's younger brother, enhancing an already proven product with nifty shopping and sales features.

-The result is a versatile and powerful ecommerce platform.
-With its excellent drag and drop functionality, you can customize the facade of your online store without any programming knowledge whatsoever, tailoring it to your every wish and whim.
+Wix Stores is a versatile and powerful ecommerce platform.
+With its excellent drag and drop editor, you can customize your online store's facade without any programming knowledge whatsoever.
+Multilingual websites are also easy to bring to life.

-Proven excellence: Wix's impressive site builder is the engine of the service's ecommerce platform.
+Proven excellence: Wix's impressive site builder powers Stores, its ecommerce platform.

 Intuitive to use